Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Early in Jan.-1941, 150 German bombers had been stationed on Sicily.
 Jan.
 10 saw the beginning of heavy bombardments of Malta which lasted for several months, with the result that the island was practically isolated from the rest of the world and in desperate need of supplies.

-According to Page 1 above, Talabot had been to Fremantle and Sydney in Jan.-1941, sailing from Sydney to Aden at the end of that month, with arrival Aden on Febr.
-23. She left Aden again the next day in order to sail to Suez, where she arrived on March 1.
-(For this voyage, she had joined Convoy BN 17, which had been dispersed Febr.
-27 - link further down on this page).
-From Suez, she headed to Port Said and Haifa, then back to Port Said and on to Alexandria, with arrival there Apr.
-9. Together with the Danish Amerika (under MOWT control), the British Settler and the Norwegian Thermopylæ, she left Alexandria for Malta on May 6, arriving Malta on May 9 (see link to Convoy MW 7A below).
-2 other ships, because they were somewhat slower at 12 knots, had started out the previous day, namely the Norwegian Svenør and Høegh Hood (Convoy MW 7B); they also arrived Malta on May 9.
-Please continue now to my page about Høegh Hood and/or my page about Thermopylæ for more information on this, the long stay at Malta and the dangerous return voyage (Operation Substance.
+Together with the Danish Amerika (under MoWT control), the British Settler and the Norwegian Thermopylæ, she left Alexandria again on May 6, arriving Malta on May 9; see link to Convoy MW 7A in the table above.
+2 other ships, because they were somewhat slower at 12 knots, had started out the previous day, namely the Norwegian Svenør and Høegh Hood (Convoy MW 7B - external link); they also arrived Malta on May 9.
+Please continue now to my page about Høegh Hood and/or my page about Thermopylæ for more information on this, the subsequent long stay at Malta and the dangerous return voyage (Operation Substance).
+The pages will open in a new window; see also the external links at the end of this page.
 All the ships mentioned above, including Talabot, are listed in Convoy MG 1A, which left Malta on July 23-1941 and arrived Gibraltar on the 27th - again, please see my page about Høegh Hood.
-The Danish/British Amerika, and Norwegian Thermopylæ and Talabot are also included in Convoy HG 34FA, departing Gibraltar on Aug.
-6, arriving Liverpool on the 14th - the Norwegian ships were bound for New York, arriving there on Aug.
-15, according to Page 1.
-This convoy is not available among the HG convoys included in my own Convoys section, but I've linked directly to Hague's listing for it, and the other convoys mentioned here, further down on this page).

 The supplies to Malta, which was held by the British but cut off from the rest of the world, continued to be more crucial than ever at the end of 1941 and early 1942, and Talabot was just one of several Norwegian ships taking part in the dangerous voyages to this area.
-Like many other Norwegian ships, she also had a female on board, who chose to stay on in spite of being well acquainted with the dangers involved in the Malta voyages, the so called "suicide convoys".
+Like many other Norwegian ships, she also had a female crew member, who chose to stay on in spite of being well acquainted with the dangers involved in the Malta voyages, the so called "suicide convoys".

 Talabot had arrived Alexandria from Haifa on March 3-1942.
-She left Alexandria with general cargo on March 20, joining Convoy MW 10 (link below), together with the British Clan Campbell, Pampas and Breconshire.
-The next morning, they were between Crete and Tobruk, surrounded by Admiral Vian's cruisers Cleopatra, Dido, Euryalus, and Carlisle, as well as 16 destroyers (a Norwegian source also adds 20 warships).
+Together with the British Clan Campbell, Pampas and Breconshire she left Alexandria with general cargo on March 20, joining Convoy MW 10 (link within Voyage Record).
+The next morning, they were between Crete and Tobruk, surrounded by Admiral Vian's cruisers Cleopatra, Dido, Euryalus and Carlisle, as well as 16 destroyers (a Norwegian source adds 20 warships - the external website mentioned above also names Fleet Destroyers HMS Jervis, Hasty, Havoc, Hero, Kingston, Kipling, Kelvin, Lively, Sikh, Zulu, and six Hunt Class destroyer escort).
 They were spotted that afternoon by a German reconnaissance aircraft, with the result that the Italian Admiral Iachino headed out with the battleship Littorio, the cruisers Gorizia, Trento, Giovanni Delle Bande Nere and 10 destroyers, with the aim to intercept and eliminate the 4 ships.
-In the morning of March 22, the cruiser Penelope and another destroyer joined the British escort.
-Admiral Vian, though aware of the Italian battle force, had decided to press on.
-A battle ensued, and when it was over and Iachino retreated, the merchants were still intact, though 3 of Admiral Vian's ships were damaged.
+In the morning of March 22, the cruiser Penelope and another destroyer (Legion?) joined the British escort.
+Admiral Vian, though aware of the Italian battle force, had decided to press on*.
+A battle ensued, but when it was over and Iachino retreated, the merchants were still intact, though 3 of Admiral Vian's ships were damaged.

 The 4 ships were now ordered to proceed independently, escorted by a couple of destroyers.
 Talabot and Pampas reached Malta, but enemy aircraft were now swarming towards Valetta.
 Out at sea, Clan Campbell went down and Breconshire was wrecked.
 While the inhabitants of Malta were still cheering for the two arriving ships at Grand Harbour, the air attacks started, and continued all through the subsequent discharging of cargoes.
 During one of the attacks on Valetta on March 26, Pampas was hit and set on fire, and a bomb detonated in Talabot's engine room, the resulting fire spreading quickly to the ammunition and other flammable cargo not yet unloaded.
 In an effort to get this cargo below the waterline, Captain Toft made the difficult decision to blow a big hole in his ship and let her fill with water.
 More details can be found in the captain's story below.

 Summary of Captain Toft's own story:

-Talabot had unloaded a cargo at Haifa on March 1-1942, and was taken over on charter to the British Sea Transport Department that day and ordered by them to proceed to Alexandria to take on a new cargo for an "undisclosed destination".
-She left Haifa on March 2 escorted by a corvette, anchoring in Alexandria roads the next afternoon, then proceeded in the following day, March 4.
-Once there, even though the captain was told they would depart with sealed orders, the destination didn't remain secret for very long, as crates marked MALTA in large letters appeared on the quay next to the ship.
-Loading commenced on March 7 and by March 19 she had taken on board 600 tons ammunition, 600 tons benzine, 200 tons paraffin, 880 tons coal as well as wheat and flour.
+Loading commenced on March 7 and by March 19 she had taken on board 600 tons ammunition, 600 tons benzine, 200 tons paraffin and 880 tons coal, as well as wheat and flour.
 The captain requested, and received, extra armament for this voyage, and 4 Breda guns were installed, 2 on the forecastle and 2 on the bridge.
-The ship also had 1 x 4" anti submarine gun, 3 machine guns, 2 rocket parachute guns (soldiers also brought with them machine guns, 5 of which were placed in position).
+The ship also had a 4" anti submarine gun, 3 machine guns, 2 rocket parachute guns (soldiers also brought with them machine guns, 5 of which were placed in position).
 He also got 6 extra British gunners, 4 signalmen and a liaison officer who had in his possession the Navy's secret signalbooks, and the escort consisted of "what was left" of the British Mediterranean fleet, commanded by Admiral Phillip L. Vian (of former Cossack / Altmark / Jøssingfjord fame).
 On board were also 21 officers, 29 soldiers and 3 Navy signallers as passengers, all of whom were distributed for various tasks during the crossing.
 He says that when they departed that Friday, March 20-1942 each of the 4 ships in the convoy had the exact same cargo, so that even if one or more didn't make it, the desperate islanders would still get a little of everything.

 At the beginning of the voyage they were escorted by 8 cruisers and destroyers, but little by little several more joined them, until the escort consisted of 18 warships (this is 2 less than in my text above).
 Everything went well until the morning of March 22, when dive bombers and torpedo aircraft attacked.
 All of Talabot's guns were in use that morning, then there was a pause in the attacks until about 14:00 when the main attack came.
 5 attacks took place with Talabot as target, the bombs raining around her, some exploding very close to the side of the ship.
 At about 4 o'clock that afternoon the admiral signalled that enemy surface vessels had been spotted, and that the escorts were going to attack, then left after having protected the merchants with a smoke screen.
 6 destroyers were now accompanying the convoy.
-An hour later, Talabot was again attacked by aircraft, 6 Stukas, resulting in an injured gunner and signalman, and at the same time the captain spotted a torpedo aircraft coming in extremely low, but he says no torpedo was dropped, though the plane barely missed the ship with one of its wings, closely followed by the shells from Talabot's Breda guns, until it crashed in the sea about 100 meters away.
+An hour later, Talabot was again attacked by aircraft, 6 Stukas, resulting in an injured gunner and signalman, and at the same time the captain spotted a torpedo aircraft coming in extremely low, but he says no torpedo was dropped, though the plane narrowly missed the ship with one of its wings, closely followed by the shells from Talabot's Breda guns, until it crashed in the sea about 100 meters away.
 While all this was going on, they could still hear the sounds of the naval battle taking place out of their view to the north of them, and some projectiles were seen to strike the water close by them.

-At 7 o'clock, the commodore signalled for them to steer in a true 260° course for 2 hours, then follow the instructions in "Operation B", and when Captain Toft broke the seal of the envelope containing the instructions for this operation he learned that each ship was to continue independently to Malta at maximum speed, with 1 destroyer as initial escort; another arrived later.
+At 7 o'clock, the Commodore signalled for them to steer in a true 260° course for 2 hours, then follow the instructions in "Operation B", and when Captain Toft broke the seal of the envelope containing the instructions for this operation he learned that each ship was to continue independently to Malta at maximum speed, with 1 destroyer as initial escort; another arrived later.
 The night was quiet, but as soon as day dawned they were attacked by bombers again.
 The night before, a damaged destroyer had come alongside Talabot, and this provided some extra protection so that together they managed to keep the aircraft at bay.
 Also, 2 British fighter planes appeared at this time to help in the defense.
 When another group of aircraft showed up just before they reached Grand Harbour they just waved and smiled, assuming they were friendly aircraft, but they were wrong.
 Intense firing ensued, but again they avoided being hit.
 At 09:45, the pilot came on board, but they were not made fast until around 5 that afternoon (23rd), all the while enduring continuous air attacks.
 Lighters were placed from the ship to the quay to be used as gangways for the stevedores and crew to go to the shelters during attacks.

 They unloaded cargo for 2 days, constantly interruped by attacks.
 On the 3rd day, the bombing started very early in the morning and increased in intensity as the day went on.
 At noon, 300 Stukas came out of Sicily and turned the harbour into a flaming inferno.
 The captain says they were in a shelter in the harbour at about 14:00 when he saw Talabot being hit by a bomb.
 He stormed out of the shelter in order to get to his beloved ship, barely being missed by a bomb, whereupon the engineer dragged him back into the shelter, but wild horses couldn't keep him in.
 Examinations showed that the bomb had hit Talabot on the port side of the boatdeck, had gone straight through the electrician's cabin, the shelterdeck and main deck, and had exploded in the engine room where a fire had started.
-All the cabins had been blown to pieces by the sheer force, another bomb had hit just outside the side of the ship, and in hold No.1 the contents had been thrown around and dropped helter skelter.
-The captain now goes on to describe how he frantically set about arranging for assistance and equipment to extinguish the raging fire on board, but although all kinds of methods were put into force nothing seemed to stop the spreading flames, which were soon endangering holds No. 3 and 4 which held bombs and torpedoes.
-Additionally, their efforts were hampered by the air attacks which continued with full force.
+All the cabins had been blown to pieces by the sheer force, another bomb had hit just outside the side of the ship, and in hold No. 1 the contents had been tossed around and dropped helter skelter.

 After a while, Captain Toft realized he had no choice but to ask a cruiser located on the other side to shoot a hole in the side of the ship and into the engine room so that it would fill with water.
 At the same time the surrounding area was evacuated, as there was imminent danger of Talabot blowing up.
 Word came from the cruiser that no such hole could be shot without permission from the admiral.
-Shortly thereafter word came from the admiral that he could not give such an order, but he could put explosives at the captain's disposal, as well as all the assistance he would possibly require, but he himself had to do the job.
+Shortly thereafter a message was received from the admiral that he could not give such an order, but he could put explosives at the captain's disposal, as well as all the assistance he would possibly require, but he himself had to do the job.
 Meanwhile, the fire had spread to hold No. 1 where the benzine was stowed.
 The explosives arrived, Captain Toft went to his cabin to collect some personal effects; pictures of his wife and children, his diary etc. before leaving the ship.
 By then the deck was so hot that "it sputtered under the soles of my shoes".

 The next morning Talabot was a total wreck, but the water level was well above the cases of ammunition so there was no longer any danger of an explosion.
-On March 27 the Norwegian flag was lowered and the English naval flag put up.
+On March 27 the Norwegian flag was lowered and the British naval flag put up.
 2 days later Talabot's men (and 1 woman) were ordered to sail for the U.K. on the British cruiser Aurora.
 The captain ends his story by saying: "One incident I shall never forget.
 Just before I was about to leave the ship for the last time, our brave little messgirl Margit suddenly came up to me.
 It was in the middle of an air attack and she was holding the ship's frightened little cat.
 Neither the cat nor we could accomplish any more.
 We were the last to disembark - Margit, the cat and I".
 (Margit Johnsen was from Ålesund, and got the honourable nickname "Malta-Margit".
 She had also experienced the sinking of M/S Tudor).

 George Monk, England has sent me some information about awards - his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen.